lastuhinanton/JenTel-Notify/README.md

 Info: we do this because we need to get ***token_id*** and ***chat_id*** for our pipeline.
 In order to make it secured we will use Jenkins's credentials.

-1. Open Telgram and type in the search field the exact write "@BotFather"
+1. Open Telgram and type in the search field the exact write "@BotFather" and take the first one.

 ![1683978757759](image/README/1683978757759.png)

-    Click on the first one with id "@BotFather"

 2. Type "/start" and "/newbot" then folow the bot instructions untile the message like in the screenshoot below